0100101101011010/blog/_posts/2019-07-14-my-antonia.md

 Does *My Ántonia* explore some ?
 Does it leave you with earth-shattering revelations on human existence and our place in the world?

-What I loved about this book is how accessible it still is, how readable it is, 101 years to the date it was first published.
+What I loved about this book is how accessible it still is, how readable and engaging, 101 years to the date it was first published.
+Doesn't that say something about how masterfully Cather captures the childhood experience?